 approximately 3/4-1 cup measure of Hot water (not boiling water) * Use filtered water.
 Chlorinated water will interfere with the softening process

-2 teaspoon Oil * I use grapeseed or olive oil
+2 teaspoon Oil * I use grapeseed or olive oil or avocado oil

 1/4 teaspoon Salt

 Oil/ Ghee/ Butter for brushing the chapathi (optional) *As I add oil to the dough, I omit brushing oil on the chapathi.
 I like ‘sukha’ (dry) rotis.
 No oil = less calories.